Doctor of Nursing Practice (Post-BSN to DNP)

 The focus of this clinical course is continued integration of the Family Nurse Practitioner's (FNP) essential knowledge in health promotion, diagnosis and management of patients and families in the primary healthcare setting across the lifespan.
 Emphasis is placed on care of patients and families with acute and chronic health problems in collaboration with interprofessional teams using evidence-based and patient-centered strategies.
 Prerequisites: NURS 6453, NURS 6454, NURS 6254, NURS 6457, NURS 6153.
 Corequisites: NURS 6154.

 NURS 7302.
-Theoretical Foundations for Leadership in Complex Adaptive Systems.
+Leadership in Healthcare.
 3 Credit Hours.

 NURS 7305.
 DNP Seminar.
 3 Credit Hours.